Buying Local in Portland, Maine: 688 Reasons to Do So

 Yet among these three distinct groups of travelers, the one thing that unites them is their desire to connect with what is local and unique.
 If you ask people what their most poignant vacation memories are, I doubt many will say the awesome Baby GAP store.

 With more and more people working to reduce their impact on the natural world, the benefits of investing in local businesses cannot be overstated.
 By choosing to eat out and shop locally, consumers reduce their carbon emissions by around 26%.

 Yes, deciding to spend your money in a store in your own neighborhood or hometown rather than heading to an out-of-town mall or ordering goods online means less need for driving.
 By shopping locally you may be able to cut out transport altogether and walk to town or take your bike.

-And by opting not to always rely on online shopping, you ensure you aren’t feeding an industry that ships and flys goods across the country, even across the globe!
+And by opting not to always rely on online shopping, you ensure you aren’t feeding an industry that ships and flies goods across the country, even across the globe!
 Your local shop is also unlikely to hand you your purchase in excessively large, wasteful packaging.

 Find the Freshest Food at Your Local Market

 As we’ve discussed on our blog before, Portland has a special food scene.
 Portland is jammed with cafes and restaurants of all kinds.
 Whether you’re thirsting for a locally produced craft beer, in need of a caffeine fix, craving comfort food, or looking for something truly innovative, Portland has it.